Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

 What stands out about this panel is the built-in battery.
 It is so thin that you barely notice it; this panel is more compact than similarly performing panels without a battery.
-That is why we included it in this review of panels that generally do not have batteries.
-In some sense it is not fair to compare it against the competitors with no batteries.
-But we felt that the Adventurer was so compact and versatile it needed to be in the review.

 This panel is a great example of why it's not just the watt rating that determines the effectiveness of the panel.
 It is only rated at three watts but performed better than many panels with much higher watt ratings.
 For example, the Goal Zero Nomad 7 is rated to seven watts but will not charge an iPad and consistently lost the charge to our iPhone 4 and iPhone 5.
 The SolarMonkey charged our iPhone about one percent every minute, or a full charge in about an hour and half.
 This is par for most solar chargers.
 But most importantly, it never lost the charge.
 It can be extremely frustrating when you lay out your panel and phone for an hour and come back only to see that 10 minutes into charging, the phone lost its connection.